 Let's let Leah Garchek of the SF Chronicle tell the story ..

 As soprano Jeanne-Michele Charbonnet's voice soared along with James Morris' during Tuesday night's San Francisco Opera performance of ``The Flying Dutchman,'' the duet turned to a trio.
-A series of delicate howls were voiced by a guide dog (probably a tenor) in training in the back of the orchestra. ``It was a very odd sound,'' said opera-lover Elle Stern, ``but it was a beautiful dog.''
+A series of delicate howls were voiced by a guide dog (probably a tenor) in training in the back of the orchestra. ``It was a very odd sound,'' said opera-lover Elle Stern, ``but it was a beautiful dog.''My job as a puppy raiser was to socialize him, and expose him to lots of different situations.
+I think I did that pretty well.

 He went to plays in Ashland, he went to drumming recitals.
 He was very cultured, even though he slept through a lot of it.
 He was on stage for one production I was in with Lyric Theater, Babes in Toyland, and backstage for many others through the years.